Batplane: Batman ('89) and Batman Forever

-In Batman, the Batwing was designed by Anton Furst and was constructed as a model by Derek Meddings.
-The vehicle was deliberately designed after the sickle-shape of the film's Bat-symbol.
-At least five models were created of the Batwing at various sizes and scales, with only one (that was seen burning on the Cathedral steps) created in full-scale.
-Other models included an 8 ft, fully automated model, a 2 ft model and a 1" model.
+In Batman, the Batwing was designed by Anton Furst and Julian Caldow and constructed by the John Evans special effects team at Pinewood Studios.
+Five models were created, with only one in full-scale.
 A full-size segment of the cockpit was created in front of a blue-screen set for close-up shots of Michael Keaton piloting the craft.
-The redesign in Forever was devised by Barbara Ling and Matt Codd, having a ribbed body and tailfin similar to the movie's Batmobile.
+The Batplane's redesign in Forever was devised by Barbara Ling and Matt Codd and has a ribbed body and tail fin similar to the Batmobile.